rzubek/UnityGameTools/Source/Dataflow/README.md

     AssertEqual(average.currentAverage, 2);
 ```

-Now here's an example of a barrier, which waits for all of its senders to report a true value before it turns true itself:
+Now here's an example of a boolean barrier, which waits for all of its senders to report a true value before it turns true itself:

 ```lang=csharp
     var preconditionA = new BaseSender<bool>();